 A set of empirical data with positive values follows a {\em Pareto distribution} if the log-log plot of the values versus rank is approximately a straight line.
 Pareto distributions are ubiquitous in the social and natural sciences, appearing in a wide range of fields from geology to economics \citep{Simon:1955,Bak:1996,Newman:2005}.
 A Pareto distribution satisfies {\em Zipf's law} if the log-log plot has a slope of~$-1$, following \citet{Zipf:1935}, who noticed that the frequency of written words in English follows such a distribution.
 We shall refer to these distributions as {\em Zipfian}.
 Zipf's law is considered a form of universality, since Zipfian distributions occur almost as frequently as Pareto distributions.
 Nevertheless, according to \citet{Tao:2012}, ``mathematicians do not have a fully satisfactory and convincing explanation for how the law comes about and why it is universal.''

-We propose a mathematical explanation of Zipf's law based on {\em Atlas models} and {\em first-order models}, systems of continuous semimartingales with parameters that depend only on rank.
-Atlas and first-order models can be constructed to approximate empirical systems of time-dependent rank-based data that exhibit some form of stability \citep{F:2002, Banner/Fernholz/Karatzas:2005}.
-Atlas models have stable distributions that are Pareto, while first-order models are more general than Atlas models and can be constructed to have any stable distribution.
-We show that under two natural conditions, conservation and completeness, the stable distribution of an Atlas model will satisfy Zipf's law.
-However, many empirical systems of time-dependent rank-based data generate distributions with log-log plots that are not actually straight lines but rather are concave curves with a tangent of slope $-1$ at some point along the curve.
+We propose a mathematical explanation of Zipf's law based on {\em Atlas models} and {\em first-order models}, systems of strictly positive continuous semimartingales with parameters that depend only on rank.
+Atlas and first-order models were introduced by \citet{F:2002} to model the distribution of capital in stock markets, and a mathematical development of these models can be found in \citet{BFK:2005}, \citet{FK:2009}, and \citet{IPBKF:2011}.
+Atlas and first-order models can be constructed to approximate empirical systems of time-dependent rank-based data that exhibit some form of stability, and while the stationary distributions of Atlas models are Pareto, first-order models can be constructed to have any stationary distribution \citep{F:2002}.

+Many empirical systems of time-dependent rank-based data generate distributions with log-log plots that are not actually straight lines but rather are concave curves with a tangent of slope $-1$ at some point along the curve.